21tintin21/FakeNewsDetection/README.md

 - **POS** ( Parts of speech )
 - **TF-IDF** ( Term frequency - Inverse document frequency )

-For plots, I plotted 2 kinds of plot -
+For visualization, apart from WordClouds I plotted 2 kinds of plot -
 - Learning Curve
 - Precision-Recall Curve (PR - curve)
 For balanced dataset it is better to use ROC curve but for moderately or highly imbalanced dataset it is better to use PR curves and thus I have used PR curve for visualization.